gist – a minimalist upper ontology

 gist is Semantic Arts’ minimalist upper ontology for the enterprise.
 It is designed to provide the maximum coverage of typical business concepts with the fewest number of primitives and the least amount of ambiguity.

-You can also contribute to gist by adding your comments to issue discussion threads and submitting new issues and pull requests.
-Minutes from our biweekly internal issue review sessions are posted on this wiki so you can find out what we've been discussing and get a preview of upcoming changes to gist.
+Ongoing development of gist is open to the public at the gist GitHub repository.
+You can contribute to gist by adding your comments to issue discussion threads and submitting new issues and pull requests.
+Minutes from our biweekly internal development team meetings are posted on the repository wiki so you can find out what we’ve been discussing and get a preview of upcoming changes to gist.

 Design Features